ozyurtf/cpu-scheduler/README.md

 There are some advantages of threads scheduling over process scheduling.

-Because threads are lightweight processes, and they share the same address space unlike processes, thread switching is faster and cheaper compared to the process switching.
-In addition, sharing the same address space makes the communication/synchronization between the threads easier compared to the processes.
+Because threads are lightweight processes, and they share the same address space unlike processes, **thread switching is faster and cheaper** compared to the process switching.
+In addition, **sharing the same address space makes the communication/synchronization between the threads easier compared to the processes.**

-Like we do in process scheduling, we can also execute multiple threads in parallel if there are multiple cores.
+Like we do in process scheduling, **we can also execute multiple threads in parallel if there are multiple cores.**

-So in thread scheduling, we have two levels of parallelism:
+So in thread scheduling, we have **two levels of parallelism:**
-- processes
+**- processes**
-- threads within these processes
+**- threads within these processes**

-If threads are implemented in the kernel, thread management is handled by the kernel.
-If the threads are implemented in the user-space, thread management is handled by thread libraries.
+If threads are **implemented** in the **kernel**, **thread management** is handled by the **kernel**.
+If the **threads are implemented** in the **user-space**, **thread management** is **handled by thread libraries**.

+So until now, we talked about the scenarios in in which there is only one CPU.
+But what if there are multiple CPUs ?
+How we can handle scheduling in that case ?

 ## SMP (Symmetric Multi Process) Scheduling

-Modern computers can have 100s of CPUs today.
-And SMP refers to a computer architecture in which multiple CPUs are connected to a shared main memory.
-In SMP systems, each process has equal level of access to the memory and IO devices.
+Modern computers can have 100s of CPUs.
+And **SMP** refers to a **computer architecture in which multiple CPUs are connected to a shared main memory**.
+In SMP systems, **each process has equal level of access to the memory and IO devices.**

-And each scheduler has its own scheduler which is responsible for scheduling the threads in that CPU.
-That's why each CPU is triggered by its own timer interrupt when a process/thread reaches its time limit of execution (time quantum).
-Because each CPU is responsible from scheduling the processes/threads in it, the scheduling algorithm in each CPU might be called as **local scheduler** as well.
+And **each scheduler has its own scheduler** which is responsible from **scheduling the threads in that CPU**.
+That's why **each CPU is triggered by its own timer interrupt when a process/thread reaches its time limit of execution (time quantum).** Because each CPU is responsible from scheduling the processes/threads in it, the scheduling algorithm in each CPU might be called as **local scheduler** as well.

-New processes, which are created with fork(), or threads, which are created with clone(), are generally assigned to the local CPU where the process/thread creation request is made.
-And if the process/thread load vary across different CPUs, the workload becomes imbalanced across different CPUs.
+**New processes**, which are created with fork(), **or threads**, which are created with clone(), are **generally assigned to the local CPU where the process/thread creation request is made**.
+And **if the process/thread load vary across different CPUs, the workload becomes imbalanced across different CPUs**.

-And when imbalances occur in the workloads of different CPUs, the resources in the CPUs that have small amount of workloads might be idle for a long time while some other CPUs might be overloaded.
-This is not the situation we want because we don't want the resources to be idle.
-In addition to this, when imbalances happen some proceses/threads receive more CPU time compared to others and this decreases fairness, reduce overall responsiveness, and user experience.
+And **when imbalances occur in the workloads of different CPUs**, **the resources in the CPUs that have small amount of workloads might be idle for a long time while some other CPUs might be overloaded**.

+**This is not the situation we want because we don't want the resources to be idle**.
+In addition to this, **when imbalances happen** **some proceses/threads receive more CPU time compared to others and this decreases fairness**, **reduce overall responsiveness**, and **user experience**.

 Therefore, we should find a way to solve this problem.

 ### Load Balancing

-One way to solve this problem is letting the CPUs to steal work from other CPUs occasionally.
-But how to decide when to steal ?
+One way to solve this problem is **letting the CPUs to steal work from other CPUs occasionally**.

-Each scheduler maintains an average workload history so that it can see how stable workload it had until now.
-This helps it to make informed decisions about load balancing.
+**Each scheduler maintains an average workload history** so that **it can see how stable workload it had until now**.
+This helps it to make informed decisions about whether or not it should steal work from other CPUs and what kind of processes it should execute from other CPUs.

 **!Slides 29-35 are skipped!**